hcomet/CheapoDC/README.md

 ## Configuration Files

+See the Configuration Files section in [Building and Installing CheapoDC](./CheapoDC/README.md/#configuration-files).

 ## [INDI Driver](#indi-driver)
-An INDI driver is now available in the master branch and should be available in the next INDI release (2.0.7 in April 2024).
-Details should become available on the [INDI drivers site](https://www.indilib.org/individuals/devices/auxiliary/cheapodc-dew-controller.html).
+An INDI driver is now available in the master branch as of INDI release 2.0.7, April 1, 2024.
+Details should become available on the [INDI website devices list](https://www.indilib.org/devices.html) as well as the [StellarMate website devices list](https://www.stellarmate.com/devices.html).